Warrington College of Business

 The Warrington College of Business is the business school of the University of Florida.
+Its subordinate schools include the Heavener School of Business (the undergraduate wing), the Hough Graduate School of Business (the graduate wing), and the Fisher School of Accounting.

 About 6,300 students are enrolled in classes, including undergraduates and graduate students, including Master of Business Administration and Ph.D.-seeking students.
 All programs are accredited by the Association to Advance Collegiate Schools of Business.

+History

+The college was named after its alumnus Alfred C. Warrington in 1996, in recognition of his donations to the college.

 Leadership

-For over three decades John Kraft served as the Dean of the Warrington College of Business.
+For over three decades, John Kraft served as the Dean of the Warrington College of Business.
 His tenure as Dean started in 1990, and ended in 2020.

-In March 2020 Dr. Saby Mitra was named the new Dean of the Warrington College of Business.
-Dr. Mitra started on August 1, 2020.
+In March 2020, Saby Mitra was named the new Dean of the Warrington College of Business.
+Mitra started on August 1, 2020.

+Academics

 Undergraduate programs

 Undergraduate programs are offered through the Heavener School of Business (Finance, General Studies, Information Systems, Management, and Marketing.) and the Fisher School of Accounting (Accounting).

+Graduate programs

-The Hough Graduate School of Business offers ten options for its MBA degree program (three full-time, three professional, 3 online and executive).
-One of UF MBA's three Professional options is a satellite program in South Florida at the UF MBA Sunrise Center in Sunrise, Florida.
+The Hough Graduate School of Business offers ten options for its MBA degree program (three full-time, three professional, two online and one executive).
+One of UF MBA's three professional options is a satellite program in South Florida at the Miramar Tech Center in Miramar, Fla.

+UF also offers business master's degrees in business analytics, entrepreneurship, finance, information systems and operations management, international business, management, marketing, and real estate.

+Research

+The Warrington College of Business was awarded $1.45 million in annual research expenditures in sponsored research for 2024.